-A tilt and turn window fundamentally opens on two axis: tilting when ventilation needed and turning mainly to provide a means of escape from a room in case of a fire.
+A tilt and turn window opens on two axes: tilting when ventilation is needed, and turning mainly to provide a means of escape from a room in case of a fire.
 This is unusual compared to the mechanisms found more commonly in UK windows.

-In the tilt position, the window tilts inwards into the room – remaining fixed at the base.
-This allows ventilation but keeping a good level of security and also shielding off rain.
-Our heavy duty window opening mechanisms provide security even when open.
+In the ’tilt’ position, the window tilts inwards into the room, remaining fixed at the base.
+This allows ventilation, whilst still maintaining a high level of security and shielding off the rain.
+Our heavy-duty window opening mechanisms provide security even when open.

-- With windows tilting inward, they can be used to ventilate in bad weather and be opened with lesser risk of break in.
-The tilt function usually opens by just 5-10cmm, meaning that there is not enough room to climb of reach through.
+Safety first!
+As the windows tilt inward, they can be used to ventilate a space in bad weather and be opened with lesser risk of a break-in.
+The tilt function usually opens by just 5-10cmm, meaning that there is not enough room for someone to climb or reach through.

-- The turn function is operated by putting the window handle in the 2nd of its two positions.
-This allows the window to be cleaned from the inside of the building.
+The turn function is operated by putting the window handle in the second of its two positions.
+This also allows the window to be cleaned from the inside of the building.

 Fundamentally, tilt-turn windows and doors offer:

-- Better air tightness due to the locking points and rubber seal that runs around the whole perimeter of the window.
-Thus pulling the window sash tightly into the window frame.
+- Better airtightness, due to both the locking points and the rubber seal which runs around the whole perimeter of the window, thus pulling the window sash tightly into the window frame.

 - Lower thermal gradient in the window frame.
-A tilt and turn window can have up to 4 airtight seals across the frame.
+A tilt and turn window can have up to four airtight seals across the frame.
 Most normal UK windows have just one.
 Don’t be confused by flap seals around the external perimeter of the outer frame, which have cut-outs for drainage.
-This is just a weather seal.
-They allow cold air to get right into the gap between the opening sash and the window.
+This is just a weather seal that allows cold air to enter into the gap between the opening sash and the window.

-As a result, the distance between outside air at 0c and inside air at 20c is only the width of the airtight seal.
-With most tilt and turn windows having 2-3 seals the inner chamber behind the first air tight seal is often 12c/15c (using the example above) and the thermal gradient is gentle.
-The frame is thus warmer and the window has better performance
+As a result, the distance between the outside air at zero degrees and the inside air at 20 degrees is only the width of the airtight seal.
+As most tilt and turn windows have 2-3 seals, the inner chamber behind the first airtight seal is often at 12 or even at 15 degrees, meaning that the thermal gradient is gentle.
+The frame is thus warmer and the window offers better performance

-- Opening inwards, NOT outwards.
-For many, there is a gasp of disbelief that someone could have a window that opens this way, as they would not be able to use the inside window cill to display their precious Wedgwood artefacts.
+- Opening inwards, not outwards.
+Many may gasp in disbelief that someone could have a window that opens this way, as they are concerned about not being able to use the inside window cill to display their precious Wedgwood artefacts.
 But, rest assured, this is not an issue.
-In Germany, window cills are used in the same way as the UK.
-The window is used 99% of the time only in the tilt position, thus allowing our cultural love of cluttered window cills to continue.
+In Germany, window cills are used in the same way in as the UK.
+99% of the time, the window is used only in the tilt position, thus allowing our cultural love of cluttered window cills to continue.

-- Many German style tilt and turn windows have thick chunky frames.
+- Many German-style tilt and turn windows have thick, chunky frames.
 That’s simply the style in Germany.
-In a house with large openings, the strong engineered frames can allow large maximum sizes.
+In a house with large openings, the strong engineered frames can allow for large maximum sizes.
 That said, however, often these are not suitable to retrofit into a UK home with normal windows.
 If the window is small, the frame size is still chunky and results in less glass.
 However, some of the Danish tilt and turn units offer slim frames, thus providing a happy medium ideal for UK houses.

 Are your windows energy efficient?

-There are a few different types of condensation, have you ever spotted that condensation around the edge of the glass near the frame on the inside?
+There are a few different types of condensation.
+Ever noticed condensation around the edge of the glass near the frame on the inside?
 This is partly caused by cold air being deep inside the frame.
-A cold bridge is created, making the inside of the window frame cooler.
-This is not good for energy efficiency, or the air-tightness of your windows.
+A cold bridge is created, cooling the inside of the window frame.
+This is not good for energy efficiency, or for the air-tightness of your windows.
 Tilt and turn windows essentially shut like a bank vault in terms of their overall efficiency.

-A really good quick test of the energy efficiency of your windows is to take an incense stick around the frame of your window and float a line of smoke around the window.
-On windy days, you will see the smoke move not only around the window, but also test the area between the wall and the window, underneath the window board (or internal window sill).
-See the smoke move and you know you have air leakage from the outside into your home.
+Want to test the energy efficiency of your windows?
+Here’s an easy trick.
+Take an incense stick around the frame of your window and float a line of smoke around the window.
+On windy days, you will see the smoke move around the window.
+You should also test the area between the wall and the window, underneath the window board (or internal window cill).
+If you see the smoke move, you know that you have air leakage from the outside into your home.

 Timber and composite tilt and turn windows are by far the most popular in the UK.
 But aluminium is considerably cheaper.
-Often, this is a lure.
-As many aluminium frames suffer with condensation, despite the inclusion of a thermal break.
-The window frame is the cold part of the room.
-Think long and hard before putting aluminium windows into a property.
+Often, however, this is a lure, as many aluminium frames suffer from condensation, despite the inclusion of a thermal break.
+As a result, the window frame will become the cold part of the room.
+Our advice is to think long and hard before putting aluminium windows into a property.

-Modern buildings are airtight and air quality with moisture content must be managed.
+Modern buildings are airtight, and both air quality and its moisture content must be managed.
 In countries where tilt and turn is popular, so is MHVR (Mechanical Ventilation with Heat Recovery: a continuous source of ventilation that extracts stale, moisture-laden air and resupplies filtered air back in).
 As a result, the need for trickle vents is avoided.
-It has always seemed rather ironic to spend a lot of money on new performance windows to then create a hole for ventilation.
+It has always seemed ironic to us to spend a lot of money on new performance windows and then create a hole for ventilation.
 It is worth noting that building regulations require ventilation from one of those options.